tetsuok/arowpp/README.md

 - [Bazel](http://bazel.io/) for building library and binaries.
 - Google C++ Testing Framework (Optional.
 This requires only for unit tests.)

-Note: As it turns out, we decided to use Autotools instead of using waf since the release of 0.1.
-The resulting package doesn't depend on python anymore.

 Installation
 ------------